Shellcial/AutoClicker/README.md

 - Keep the app as default resolution (720x480), otherwise UI Components will be shifted and cropped

 ## Changelog

+### 1.1.0
+* add function: minimize at start, repeat, pause and resume
+* edit some log message
+* optimize code

 ### 1.0.0
 * Initial release